gomorpheus/morpheus-apidoc/source/includes/_user_sources.md

 Parameter | Description
 --------- | -----------
-accountId | The ID of the subtenant account to associate the user source with
+accountId | The ID of the subtenant account to associate the identity source with

 ### JSON Parameters